Disclosure Manual: Chapter 1 - Introduction

 Disclosure Management Documents

 Completion of a Disclosure Management Document (DMD) is mandatory in all Crown court cases.
 Prosecutors also need to consider whether it would be beneficial in cases heard in the magistrates’ court or youth court.
-The Attorney General’s Guidelines states that a DMD is most likely to be beneficial in cases with the following features:
+The Attorney General’s Guidelines describes the DMD as a living document intended to assist the court which will enable early engagement with the prosecution.
+It is most likely to be beneficial in cases with the following features:

 - Substantial or complex third-party material;